If you are looking for the cheesier history of pizza, then we have all the knead-to-know facts.

 But a century later, that pizzeria was passed on to Raffaele Esposito, who renamed it, Pizzeria Brandi.

-And by 1889, Rafael Esposito had transformed Colicchio’s creation into the modern pizza that we all have come to know and love.
+And by 1889, Rafael Esposito had transformed Colicchio’s creation into the modern pizza we all know and love.

 At the time, pizza was not a very well-known dish in Italy.
 It was served to poor people using various ingredients that the restaurant would have otherwise wasted.

-Nevertheless, it was prevalent in the city of Naples, and Esposito was considered to be the best pizza maker in the entire town.
+Nevertheless, it was prevalent in Naples, and Esposito was considered the best pizza maker in the entire town.

 When and Where Was the First Pizza Made?